Koelbel — 468-F

 Sina’s research explores intellectual property rights and their role in the division of innovative labor.
 His research is acknowledged by the Ewing Marion Kauffman Foundation for Entrepreneurship, as a recipient of the 2018 Kauffman Dissertation Fellowship, and the Strategy Research Foundation, as a recipient of 2016 Dissertation Research Grant.
 Sina was also the recipient of the 2018 Academy of Management’s Robert Litschert award for the Best Student Paper submitted to the STR division.

 Sina holds a Master’s degree in Management Science from Sharif University of Technology and a Bachelor’s degree in Mechanical Engineering from the University of Tehran, both in Iran.
-He teaches entrepreneurship in the Leeds School of Business.
+He teaches Strategic and Entrepreneurial Thinking in the Leeds School of Business